chromium/chromium/chrome/browser/ui/app_list/search/README.md

 5. Results are published to the UI.

 Steps #3-5 may be repeated several times due to the asynchronous nature of #3.
-The `BurnInController' contains timing logic to reduce the UI effect of results popping in.
+The `BurnInController` contains timing logic to reduce the UI effect of results popping in.

 Training may be performed:

 6. The user clicks on a result.
-7. The 'SearchController' forwards this information to its various search providers and rankers, which can use this information to inform future searches and ranking.
+7. The `SearchController` forwards this information to its various search providers and rankers, which can use this information to inform future searches and ranking.

+## Life of zero state

+Zero state is the UI shown before the user types any query.
+It consists of the Continue section (recent files), the recent apps row, as well as the app grid.
+The `SearchController` handles ranking for continue files and recent apps.

+Steps #1-4 closely mirror query search, but publishing is handled differently.

+1. The user opens the launcher.
+This eventually reaches `SearchController::StartZeroState(callback, timeout)`.
+   - The UI blocks itself until `callback` is run, which by contract should happen no later than `timeout`.
+2. The `SearchController` forwards this request to its various zero state providers.
+3. Providers return their results **asynchronously**.
+4. The `SearchController` collects these results and performs ranking on the results and their categories.
+5. Once either of the following two conditions is satisfied, the `SearchController` will publish any existing results and unblock the UI:
+   - `timeout` has elapsed,
+   - All zero state providers have returned.
+6. If there are any providers still pending, the `SearchController` waits until all of them have returned and publishes results once more to the UI.

+The most common situation is that recent apps return before the timeout, but the continue files providers return later.

+Training may be performed, the same as with query search.